KovacM1/digital-electronics-1/lab/project/README.md

 ## Project objectives

 The objective of the project within the subject Digital electronics was to create PWM sound generation of basic signals.
 We used these components.
-Nexys A7-50 board to conotrol all other parts, 7-segment display to display frequency of PWM modulation for sinus singal.
+Nexys A7-50 board to conotrol all other parts, 7-segment display to display frequency of PWM modulation for sinus, saw signals.
 The codes, testbenches and simulations are created in Vivado.
 Models and designes of board are created in Altium.

 <a name="hardware"></a>